 Ensuring the health and safety of our patients and staff is our top priority as we continue to meet the challenges presented by COVID-19.
-Limiting the number of people in our facilities is one of most important safeguards we’ve put in place, and in accordance with the New York Department of Health regulations, we are maintaining limited visitor policy.
+Limiting the number of people in our facilities is one of our most important safeguards.
+To maintain proper social distancing and comply with New York Department of Health regulations, we must limit the number of visitors.

 In-person visitors are only allowed in the following circumstances:

 - Visiting hours for the inpatient hospital units, including the 5th floor of the David H. Koch Center for Cancer Care at Memorial Sloan Kettering Cancer Center, will now be from 11:00 am to 6:00 pm, with one registered visitor permitted for a four-hour block during visiting hours.

 - Patients admitted to the Intensive Care Unit (ICU) at Memorial Hospital will be allowed a maximum of two visitors per day between the hours of 11:00 am and 6:00 pm.
 Only one visitor is allowed at the bedside at a time.
 Visitors can switch out once per day, but any visitor who is not in a patient’s room must exit the hospital.
 Waiting in the hallway, cafeteria or lobby is not allowed.

 - Inpatients on floors M7, M8, M12, and M14 will be permitted one visitor per day for four hours between the hours of 11:00 am and 6:00 pm.
 Visitors may visit for three days in a row, and can only switch once every three days.

 - Visitors are required to wear the mask provided to them during their entire visit, including while inside patient rooms.